Dunn Field (Elmira, New York): History

 The first stadium at the site was known as the Maple Avenue Driving Park.
 On Friday, November 21, 1902, the stadium was the site of the first ever professional football night game.
 The Philadelphia Athletics football team, of the first National Football League, defeated the Kanaweola Athletic Club, 39–0.
-The stadium also served as an alternate home for baseball's National League Buffalo Bisons in the late 19th century.
+The stadium also served as an alternate home for baseball's National League Buffalo Bisons, hosting a doubleheader on October 10, 1885 in what was the last major league games for the team.

 The Maple Avenue Driving Park was replaced by Recreation Park, which burned down in 1938.
 A new stadium built to replace it was named after a local businessman, Edward Joseph Dunn, who donated some land for the stadium to the city.

 Besides being the home field of the Elmira Pioneers baseball team, a variety of events have taken place in the stadium over the years, such as wrestling and boxing matches, high school sports, and music concerts (The Beach Boys played there in 1984).

 Dunn Field served as the home field for both Elmira Free Academy and Southside High School football teams for many years until each team built their own stadiums.
 The Erie Bell game was often a special occasion at Dunn Field, since both Elmira Free Academy and Southside High School played their home games at Dunn Field.

 Many great baseball players played their home games on this field during part of their minor league years, including Wade Boggs, Curt Schilling, and Jim Palmer.
 Former player and MLB manager Don Zimmer was even married on Dunn Field in 1951 (pictured in Sports Illustrated magazine, and his autobiography).

-Local Elmira, NY legend William Paul DeLaney of Southside High School was the first person to ever hit a ball out of Dunn Field.
-Residents of Elmira still talk about it to this day.